LEDswarm/firmware/docs/README.md

 ![banner](https://ghoust.s3.fr-par.scw.cloud/ledswarm_banner.svg)

+# What's this?

+This project provides firmware code for game controllers, enabling them to drive LEDs, read sensor data and interact with their environment using the network.

+More specifically, this repository contains a Rust project which uses `esp-idf` to implement firmware for ESP32 controller boards, like the Xiao ESP32-C3 used in internal testing.
+The RMT module of the boards is used to efficiently drive a NeoPixel Jewel with seven RGBW LEDs (SK6812).
+An ADXL343 accelerometer and a 128x64 OLED display are attached to the I2C bus.

-Firmware code for controllers in the ESP32 ecosystem.
+Firmware code for controllers in the ESP32 ecosystem based on `esp-idf`.

-This repository is set up with `esp-idf` and `esp-idf-hal`, so it's' possible to use the `std` library more or less like you would use it on a normal Linux system.
-The firmware is responsible for driving the seven RGBW neopixels while sending and receiving WebSocket messages and reading values off the integrated ADXL343 accelerometer.
+This embedded code drives a NeoPixel Jewel while reading values off the integrated ADXL343 accelerometer and interacts with the WebSocket base station.

 # ledswarm_firmware_esp32c3